About Zac

 Zacory Nathaniel Boatright

-A native of Topeka, KS.
-Graduated in 1998 from Topeka High School.
-Zac attended the University of Kansas where he studied English Literature and Creative Writing with emphasis on Play Writing.
+A native of Topeka, KS and a Topeka High School alumni.
+I attended the University of Kansas and studied English Literature and Creative Writing with an emphasis on Play Writing.

 Critical Recognition: